Nullh/nullh.github.io/character-creation/step-by-step.md

 - Electronics - Untrained - Logic - Legally using systems, fixing gadgets
 - Enchanting - Trained only - Magic - Making fetishes and foci
 - Engineering - Untrained - Logic - Picking locks, firing mounted guns, mechanics
-- Exotic Weapons - Trained only - Agility - Take a specialisation in this to use a single exotic weapon
+- Exotic Weapons - Trained only - Agility - Take a specialization in this to use a single exotic weapon
 - Firearms - Untrained - Agility - Shooting all types of guns
 - Influence - Untrained - Charisma - Shape opinions of other, negotiation, intimidation, leadership
 - Outdoors - Untrained - Intuition - Survival, tracking